86 victims of Bosnian war buried 27 years after massacre

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PRIJEDOR, Bosnia and Herzegovina: Hundreds of people gathered on Saturday for the funeral of 86 Muslim victims of a massacre committed in Prijedor by Bosnian Serb forces at the beginning of the 1990s Bosnian war.
+HERZEGOVINA: Hundreds of people gathered Saturday for the funeral of 86 Muslim victims of a massacre committed in Prijedor by Bosnian Serb forces at the beginning of the 1990s Bosnian war.

 The remains of the victims, mostly male and many teenagers, were found in 2017 in a mass grave at Koricanske Stijene, a mountain region of central Bosnia.